 All academic coursework taken by a student in attendance at Nazareth College must be included in determining federal SAP.
 This federal SAP policy is exclusive of any Nazareth College academic policy related to re-admission and GPA calculation.
-Federal SAP regulations do not recognize any provision for academic amnesty or renewal.
+Federal SAP regulations do not recognize any provision for academic amnesty or renewal including any institutional policies related to GPA calculation upon re-admission.